Gerry Mulligan: The pianoless quartet with Chet Baker

-Baker's melodic style fit well with Mulligan's, leading them to create improvised contrapuntal textures free from the rigid confines of a piano-enforced chordal structure.
+Baker's melodic style fit well with Mulligan, leading them to create improvised contrapuntal textures free from the rigid confines of a piano-enforced chordal structure.
 While novel at the time in sound and style, this ethos of contrapuntal group improvisation hearkened back to the formative days of jazz.
-Despite their very different backgrounds–Mulligan, a classically trained New Yorker, and Baker, from Oklahoma and a much more instinctive player–they had an almost psychic rapport and Mulligan later remarked that: "I had never experienced anything like that before and not really since."
+Despite their very different backgrounds (Mulligan was a classically trained New Yorker, while Oklahoman Baker was mostly self-taught and a much more instinctive player) they had an almost psychic rapport and ability to improvise sophisticated melodic and harmonic patterns together.
+Mulligan later remarked: "I had never experienced anything like that before and not really since."
 Their dates at the Haig became sell-outs and the recordings they made in late 1952 became major sellers, that led to significant acclaim for Mulligan and Baker.
 The recordings included singles such as "Motel" (1953) labelled as 'The Gerry Mulligan Quartet Featuring Chet Baker'.

 The fortuitous collaboration came to an abrupt end with Mulligan's arrest on narcotics charges in mid-1953, leading to six months at Sheriff's Honor Farm.
 Both Mulligan and Baker had, like many of their peers, become heroin addicts.
 However, while Mulligan was in prison, Baker transformed his lyrical trumpet style, gentle tenor voice and matinee-idol looks into independent stardom.
 Thus, when upon his release Mulligan attempted to rehire Baker, the trumpeter declined the offer for financial reasons.
 They did briefly reunite at the 1955 Newport Jazz Festival and would occasionally get together for performances and recordings up through a 1974 performance at Carnegie Hall.
-But in later years their relationship became strained as Mulligan, with considerable effort, would manage to kick his habit, while Baker's addiction bedevilled him professionally and personally almost constantly until his death in 1988.
+But in later years their relationship became strained as Mulligan would eventually permanently end his drug abuse while Baker’s continual drug use caused problems until his death in 1988.